clarkst/HttpCacheMicroService/README.md

 # store-locations
 ## Synopsis

-A standalone microservice that collects data evry hour from an external service via http and stores it in a local cache which can be accessed by a restful API.
+A standalone microservice that collects data every hour from an external service via http and stores it in a local cache which can be accessed by a restful API.

 ## Features and Design Considerations